 - Know their child's passwords to their email, social media accounts & cellphones and monitor their activity.

-- Have conversations about the consequences of inappropriate cell phone and social media use.
-Learn about Title IX for schools & universities.
+- Learn about Title IX for schools & universities.

-- Educate them on Louisiana's sexual assault laws, such as sexting, child pornography, computer-aided solicitation of a minor and cyberbullying; ignorance of the law is never a good excuse and violation of the law results in criminal charges.
+- Educate teens on Louisiana's sexual assault laws, sexting, child pornography, computer-aided solicitation of a minor, cyberbullying, etc. Ignorance of the law is NEVER an excuse to escape criminal charges.
+Literature on sexting: Sexting and Louisiana’s Punishment for Children